-This query option toggles the printing of statistics: when the query was made, the size of the reply and so on.
-The default behavior is to print the query statistics.
+Toggles the printing of statistics: when the query was made, the size of the reply and so on.
+The default behavior is to print the query statistics as a comment after each lookup.

 +[no]subnet=addr[/prefix-length]

 Send (don't send) an EDNS Client Subnet option with the specified IP address or network prefix.